saptarshibasu/cassandra-study/README.md

   * Monitors the latency and other factors like whether compactions is currently going on in a node to route away the read requests from poorly performing node
   * All performance scores determined by the dynamic snitch are reset periodically to give a fresh opportunity to the poorly performing nodes
 * Default Snitch - SimpleSnitch
 * **GossipingPropertyFileSnitch** - Recommended for production.
 Reads rack and datacenter for the local node in cassandra-rackdc.properties file and propagates these values to other nodes via gossip.
-For migration from the PropertyFileSnitch, uses the cassandra-topology.properties file if it is present
+Here the rack and data center information of the node is configured in the file `cassandra-rackdc.properties`

 ### Replication